google-ai-edge/mediapipe-samples/examples/audio_classifier/js/README.md

-# MediaPipe Text Classification task for web
+# MediaPipe Audio Classification task for web

 ## Overview

 This web sample classifies audio into one of several classes.
 It uses the Yamnet model.

-The Yamnet model is an audio event classifier trained on the [AudioSet] dataset to predict audio events from the AudioSet ontology.(https://research.google.com/audioset/).
+The Yamnet model is an audio event classifier trained on the [AudioSet](https://research.google.com/audioset/) dataset to predict audio events from the AudioSet ontology..

 ## Prerequisites